TORRYNN/Spotify_Front_End_CLONE/README.md

 ### Prerequisites

-Ensure you have a modern web browser to view the project.
+Ensure you have a latest web browser to view the project.

 ### Installation